tsando/photo-manager/screensaver/README.md

 # Usage

-The script `screensaver.py` requires `python 3.7` and setting 3 environment variables:
+The script `screensaver.py` requires `python 3.7` with `numpy` and setting 3 environment variables:

-`SCREENSAVER_INPUT_PATH` (the path to where the photos directories are located), `SCREENSAVER_OUTPUT_PATH` (the path to where to upload the photos so the photo rendering app can read from), and `SCREENSAVER_RSYNC_PORT` (the port over which ssh is being used, usually 22).
+1. `SCREENSAVER_INPUT_PATH` (the path to where the photos directories are located)
+2. `SCREENSAVER_OUTPUT_PATH` (the path to where to upload the photos so the photo rendering app can read from)
+3. `SCREENSAVER_RSYNC_PORT` (the port over which ssh is being used, usually 22)

- Then, you can run as:
+Then, you can run it with:

  ```
-/usr/bin/python3.7 /home/pi/code/photo-manager/screensaver/screensaver.py
+/usr/bin/python3.7 /home/pi/photo-manager/screensaver/screensaver.py
 ```

 Alternatively you can have a bash script `run_screensaver.sh` with the following: